-ADAM lay ybounden,

-Bounden in a bond;
+A Bounden in a bond;

 Four thousand winter

 Thought he not too long.

-And all was for an apple, An apple that he took, As clerkès finden Written in their book.
+And all was for an apple, An apple that he took, As clerkes finden Written in their book.

 Ne had the apple taken been, The apple taken been, Ne had never our lady Abeen heavenè queen.